bright/new-www/content/jobs/senior-qa-engineer.md

 * testing new functionalities in accordance with their specification (70% manual tests, 30% automated tests)
 * defining acceptance criteria for features
-* making suggestions for changes and improvements to project
+* making improvements to the project and optimisation of testing processes
 * close collaboration with developers & PM team on the implementation of app
 * conducting various non-functional tests to evaluate aspects such as performance, usability, reliability, scalability, security, and compatibility
 * API testing and endpoint testing (Postman)
-* optimisation of testing processes
-* code review related to automated tests
 * maintenance of documentation

 ## preferred skills & qualifications

 * at least 4 years of full-time commercial QA experience including significant product experience (both web and mobile)
-* client-centric approach and strong communication skills (you will take part in meetings with business on a daily basis)
+* a client-focused approach coupled with excellent communication skills (you'll be involved in daily business meetings)
 * the ability to adapt to changing contexts and priorities
+* knowledge of various testing frameworks and their adaptation to project needs
-* experience with DB testing (PostgreSQL, DataGrip), performance testing and API testing (Postman, Swagger, REST, Charles)
+* experience with DB testing (e.g. PostgreSQL, DataGrip), performance testing and API testing (e.g. Postman, Swagger, REST, Charles)
 * experience with Git and most effective QA tools
 * experience with non-functional testing: performance, load, stress testing
 * experience with API automation testing (TS/JS)